 Cork is a natural fit in the kitchen.
 It is comfortable to stand on for long periods of time (more like carpet than vinyl).
 It is great for people with pain syndromes, migraines or back/hip issues.
 Any issue with pain or joint concerns are put to rest with a cork floor.
 Another feature is the elasticity of cork.
 It can self-heal if pierced and can prevent “breakage”.
 A class or a cup will most likely bounce rather than shatter.
 This is a great way to save your favourite service from an early demise.

-Forna offer three different cork flooring options to choose from in Forna floating floors – square edge, bevel edge, Fusion Luxury Vinyl cork and printed planks, with over 60 different patterns, colours and styles to select from.
+Forna offer three different cork flooring options to choose from in Forna floating floors – square edge, bevel edge, Fusion cork flooring, with over 60 different patterns, colours and styles to select from.
 You can also purchase our cork kitchen flooring in Forna glue-down tiles.
 We have 4mm, 6m and 8mm sizes.